EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Related Work

-\mypara{Evaluations and benchmarks of text-to-image generation.} Despite the incredible progress achieved by text-to-image generation, evaluations and benchmarks in this area are far from flawless and contain critical limitations.
-For example, the most commonly used metrics, IS~\cite{salimans2016is}, FID~\cite{heusel2017fid}, and CLIPScore~\cite{hessel2021clipscore} are broadly recognized as inaccurate for their inconsistency with human perception.
-To address, HPS series~\cite{wu2023hps, wu2023hpsv2}, PickScore~\cite{kirstain2024pickscore}, and ImageReward~\cite{xu2024imagereward} introduced human preference prior on image assessing to the benchmark, thereby allowing better correlation with image quality.
+Despite the incredible progress achieved by text-to-image generation~\cite{zhang2023itigen, tan2024empirical}, evaluations and benchmarks in this area are far from flawless and contain critical limitations.
+For example, the most commonly used metrics, IS~\citep{salimans2016is}, FID~\citep{heusel2017fid}, and CLIPScore~\citep{hessel2021clipscore} are broadly recognized as inaccurate for their inconsistency with human perception.
+To address, HPS series~\citep{wu2023hps, wu2023hpsv2}, PickScore~\citep{kirstain2024pickscore}, and ImageReward~\citep{xu2024imagereward} introduced human preference prior on image assessing to the benchmark, thereby allowing better correlation with image quality.
 However, with varying source and size of training data, these methods merely score the evaluated images in a coarse and general way, which cannot serve as an indication for model evolution.
-Meanwhile, HEIM~\cite{lee2024heim} combined automatic and human evaluation and holistically evaluated text-to-image generation in 12 aspects, such as alignment, toxicity, and so on.
+Meanwhile, HEIM~\citep{lee2024heim} combined automatic and human evaluation and holistically evaluated text-to-image generation in 12 aspects, such as alignment, toxicity, and so on.
 As a consequence, HEIM relies heavily on human labour, limiting its application within budget-limited research groups severely. \cite{otani2023toward} standardized the protocol and settings of human evaluation, ensuring its verifiable and reproducible.
+Considering the issues of existing benchmarks, we propose \ourmethod to offer a cost-efficient, comprehensive and fine-grained text-to-image model evaluation.
+Through our observations, we found that image faithfulness and text-image alignment are two key factors for comprehensive evaluation.
+Image faithfulness requires the model to generate visual elements that are consistently faithful to the real-world.
+For example, visual elements such as distorted body.
+Meanwhile, text-image alignment measures how the generated images are aligned with their corresponding prompts.

 There are also some works bear a resemble with us.
-For instance, TIFA~\cite{hu2023tifa}, Gecko~\cite{wiles2024gecko} and LLMScore~\cite{lu2024llmscore} also formulate the evaluation as a set of visual question answering procedure and use LLMs as evaluation models.
+For instance, TIFA~\citep{hu2023tifa}, Gecko~\citep{wiles2024gecko} and LLMScore~\citep{lu2024llmscore} also formulate the evaluation as a set of visual question answering procedure and use LLMs as evaluation models.
 However, while they all mainly focus on text-image alignment, our approach takes both text-image alignment and image faithfulness into consideration.
 Moreover, the evaluation of LLMScore requires an object detection stage, which introduces significantly extra inference latency to the evaluation pipeline.

 As illustrated in Table~\ref{tab:benchmark_comparison}, existing text-to-image evaluation methods contains various limitations, making them incapable to serve as a fine-grained, comprehensive, and human-preference aligned automatic benchmark.
 While our work fills in this gap economically, and can be employed to indicate evolution direction and support thorough analysis of text-to-image generation models.